data-orb/dataorb-server-setup/play-DEPRECATED/README.md

 ```
-./create-instance.sh <name/version> 8028 <dhis2-release-version>
+./create-instance.sh <name/version> 8028 <dataorb-release-version>

-# if <dhis2-release-version> is provided then it is used to define the build,
+# if <dataorb-release-version> is provided then it is used to define the build,
 # and the first parameter is simply the name of the instance.
-# If <dhis2-release-version> is not provided, the first parameter represents
+# If <dataorb-release-version> is not provided, the first parameter represents
 # both the name of the instance and the build version used.

 e.g.